E-commerce

 • Email: useful for detailed or formal requests.

-• Chat: ideal for quick questions before and during purchase.
+• Chat: ideal for quick questions before and during the purchase.

 • Phone: important for urgent, sensitive, or complex cases.